- 1 3 Ingredients Strawberry Jelly

 - Boil it for one more minute.

 - Do the plate test.
 For this, put one teaspoon of this liquid into a plate.
-If it sets after 5 minutes then fine otherwise add little more agar.
+If it sets after 5 minutes then that means that you can set the entire quantity. otherwise, add a little more agar in it, give a boil and then set.

 - Once cools down a little, then either leave it at the kitchen counter only or keep it in the refrigerator.

 - To demould, run a knife around the set jelly.
-Keep[ the base of the bowl in a plate filled with water and then invert it.
+Keep[ the base of the bowl on a plate filled with water and then invert it.
 The silky smooth jelly will slide out.

 Make healthy and vegan strawberry jelly using fresh strawberries.